23rd March 2020

 Isle of Man Post Office is assuring customers that it is still continuing to deliver Island-wide, ensuring guidance is adhered to when it comes to good...

 Key information about Brexit and how it affects posting on the Isle of Man

-In the event of a 'no deal', the main change will be that all customers currently sending goods (including gifts) through the post will need to complete a CN22 or 23 customs declaration form for items sent to EU countries.
-The type of form you use depends upon the value of the contents of the parcel you are sending.
-This process is essential in order for your parcel to clear customs at its destination.
+During the transition period the UK Government will attempt to negotiate a trade deal, the consequences of which will be considered and advice will be issued in due course.
+In the event that a trade deal is not reached before the end of the transition period, and there is no extension, then the main change will be that all customers sending goods (including gifts) through the post will need to complete a CN22 or 23 customs declaration form for items sent to EU countries.
+The type of form you use will depend upon the value of the contents of the parcel you are sending.
+This process will be essential in order for your parcel to clear customs at its destination.
 Please click here for full details including downloading the forms.

 Should you have any queries, please contact our customer services team on (01624) 664664.